-Check these signs of bad fuel filter symptoms to avoid getting stranded on the middle of the road and paying an expensive repair bill.
+Check these signs of bad fuel filter symptoms to avoid getting stranded in the middle of the road and paying an expensive repair bill.

 Signs of a Clogging Fuel Filter

-* Soon, you won't go too far from your driveway before your engine dies.
+- Engine stalls: Soon, you won't go too far from your driveway before your engine dies as you accelerate.

-* At this point, your fuel pump might have suffered some damage since the clogged filter is putting too much pressure on the pump.
+- Fuel pump damage: At this point, your fuel pump might have suffered some damage since the restricted filter is putting too much pressure on the pump.

-And you might be lucky if your clogging filter gives you these signs.
+You might be lucky if your clogging filter gives you these signs of wear.
 A few years ago, some manufacturers decided to install a check valve in some of their filters.
 This valve begins to open whenever working pressure inside the filter starts to rise, so that fuel bypasses the clogging filter element.
-This way the engine doesn't loose power or stalls, which in a way is a good thing.
+This way, the engine doesn't lose power or stall, which in a way is a good thing.
 However, this can have catastrophic results for your engine over time if you are not paying attention to your car maintenance schedule.